Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 When prescribing prednisolone for intercurrent infections, septic conditions and tuberculosis, it is necessary to simultaneously treat with bactericidal antibiotics.

-In children during long-term treatment with prednisolone, careful monitoring of growth dynamics is necessary.
-Children who during the period of treatment were in contact with patients with measles or chickenpox are prescribed specific immunoglobulins prophylactically.
+In children during long-term treatment Prednisolone requires careful monitoring of growth dynamics.
+Children who during the treatment period were in contact with patients with measles or chickenpox are prescribed specific immunoglobulins prophylactically.

-Due to the weak mineralocorticoid effect for replacement therapy in adrenal insufficiency, prednisolone is used in combination with mineralocorticoids.
+Due to the weak mineralocorticoid effect, prednisolone is used in combination with mineralocorticoids for replacement therapy for adrenal insufficiency.

-In patients with diabetes mellitus, blood glucose levels should be monitored and, if necessary, therapy should be adjusted.
+In patients with diabetes mellitus, blood glucose levels should be monitored and therapy adjusted if necessary.

-X-ray control of the osteoarticular system (spine, hand) is shown.
+X-ray monitoring of the osteoarticular system (images of the spine, hand) is indicated.

-Prednisolone in patients with latent infectious diseases of the kidneys and urinary tract can cause leukocyturia, which may be of diagnostic value.
+Prednisolone in patients with latent infectious diseases kidneys and urinary tract can cause leukocyturia, which may have diagnostic value.

-In Addison's disease, the simultaneous administration of barbiturates should be avoided - the risk of developing acute adrenal insufficiency (Addisonian crisis).
+In Addison's disease, simultaneous administration of barbiturates should be avoided - there is a risk of developing acute adrenal insufficiency (Addisonian crisis).

-The simultaneous appointment of prednisolone with inducers of hepatic microsomal enzymes (phenobarbital, rifampicin, phenytoin, theophylline, ephedrine) leads to a decrease in its concentration.
+The simultaneous administration of prednisolone with inducers of hepatic microsomal enzymes (phenobarbital, rifampicin, phenytoin, theophylline, ephedrine) leads to a decrease in its concentration.

-The simultaneous appointment of prednisolone with diuretics (especially thiazide and carbonic anhydrase inhibitors) and amphotericin B can lead to increased excretion of potassium from the body.
+Co-administration of prednisolone with diuretics (especially thiazide and carbonic anhydrase inhibitors) and amphotericin B may lead to increased excretion of potassium from the body.

-The simultaneous appointment of prednisolone with sodium-containing drugs leads to the development of edema and an increase in blood pressure.
+The simultaneous administration of prednisolone with sodium-containing drugs leads to the development of edema and increased blood pressure.

 Co-administration of prednisolone with amphotericin B increases the risk of developing heart failure.